dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 categories: R twitterAPI ggmap
 summary: Who misspells the most on Twitter?
 ---
-During a time when autocorrect on our phones and computers carries a heavy load, sometimes poor grammer slips through the cracks.
+During a time when autocorrect on our phones and computers carries a heavy load, sometimes poor grammar slips through the cracks.
 So, where in the U.S. has the worst spelling on Twitter?
-To explore this question I looked at five major cities which represtent different regions of the country.
-To have the "worst spelling" is a bit broad so I choose it to mean the percentage of time a city misspelled one of the top four most commonly mispelled words with its most common misspelling.
+To explore this question, I looked at five major cities which represent different regions of the country.
+To have the "worst spelling" is a bit broad so I choose it to mean the percentage of time a city misspelled one of the top four most commonly misspelled words with its most common misspelling.

 I will use data analytics processes in conjunction with the following tools: Rstudio, [twittR](https://cran.r-project.org/web/packages/twitteR/), [wordcloud](https://cran.r-project.org/web/packages/wordcloud/), [ggplot2](https://cran.r-project.org/web/packages/ggplot2/).

-A special note, data analytics processes is methods to how I extracted the data, choose what data to use and discard, and the best ways to visually display the data so it is easiest to interpretate.
+A special note, data analytics processes is methods to how I extracted the data, choose what data to use and discard, and the best ways to visually display the data so it is easiest to interpret.

 The first step is to set up the user API
 {% highlight r %}